jtemporal/jtemporal.github.io/_books/en/gitmicrobook.md

 Yes!
 Throughout the *whole* Black Friday - Cyber Monday Weekend you get a 45% discount using the code **LN83V5D**.
 Only on Gumroad, apply the code at checkout.

-#### What's included in the purchase?

-A digital copy of the book and all it's future updates.

 #### Is there a hard copy of this microbook?

 Yes!
 The paperback version of the book is available through Amazon.